New York City Drug Lawyer

 In some cases, the police may add on related criminal charges to a possession charge.
 For example, the police may charge someone with possession with the intent to sell, based on how much marijuana they allegedly possess.

 In other cases, someone in possession of a non-criminal amount of marijuana may be charged with possession of drug paraphernalia, depending on what the police think they saw.
 Of course, the law also restricts the possession, sale, and manufacturing of other controlled substances, such as cocaine and heroin.

 Violation of these controlled substances laws are also serious offenses, many of which are felonies.
 No matter what the situation, anyone facing a drug charge in should call a New York drug lawyer immediately.

-New York’s marijuana laws are complex.
+New York’s marijuana and drug laws are complex.
 The exact amount someone allegedly possessed determines whether they face a civil fine or a serious criminal charge.
 Because many of these offenses are felonies, the stakes are high any time someone faces a drug-related charge.
 If you have been charged, call a New York drug lawyer now for experienced criminal defense help.